Vashiel/repository.adulthideout/README.md

 # AdultHideout
-XXX Porn Addon for Kodi
+XXX Porn Adult Addon for Kodi

 # What it is